 Statoil’s dividend yield

-Statoil (STO) occupies the fifth position in our list of the top eight dividend-yielding stocks.
-Statoil is a Norwegian integrated energy firm with D&P (development and production) Norway, D&P international, and MMP (marketing, midstream, and processing) business segments.
-The company’s market cap of ~$75 billion ranks it sixth among the eight companies we’re discussing in this series.
+Statoil (STO) occupies the sixth slot on the list of top eight dividend-yielding stocks.
+The company’s market cap of around $76 billion ranks sixth among the eight companies being discussed in this series.

-Notably, Statoil has the highest total-debt-to-total-capital ratio of 45% among the eight integrated energy stocks we’re discussing in this series.
-However, STO saw a rise in its cash flow from operations during the first nine months of 2017.
-Thus, with production growth in the offing, in a scenario of higher oil prices, the company could witness a rise in its earnings.
+STO trades at a forward PE of 14.9x, below the average forward PE of 15.3x of the eight integrated energy stocks being discussed in the series.
+STO also trades at 3.6x its forward EV-to-EBITDA, below the peer average of 5.5x.
+Statoil has the highest total debt-to-total capital ratio of 42% among the eight integrated energy stocks being discussed in this series.
+However, STO has seen a rise in its cash flow from operations in 2017.
+Thus, with production growth likely, in the scenario of higher oil prices, the company could witness a rise in earnings.